MiraxxR1/miraxxr-key/README.md

 ## Introduction

-A simple plug and play resource for players to know your server keys.
+A simple plug and play and standalone resource for players to know your server keys.
 My discord : https://discord.gg/wJmnKQHTWD

 ## Installation